peterdsharpe/AeroSandbox/README.md

 # [AeroSandbox](https://peterdsharpe.github.io/AeroSandbox/)
 by [Peter Sharpe](https://peterdsharpe.github.io) (<pds [at] mit [dot] edu>)

-Celebrating our v1.0.0 release!

 ## About
-AeroSandbox is a Python package for aircraft design optimization, fully-coupled viscous/inviscid 3D aerodynamics, and reverse-mode automatic differentiation for computing gradients of design variables.
+AeroSandbox is a Python package for aircraft design optimization that leverages modern tools for reverse-mode automatic differentiation and large-scale design optimization.

+At its heart, AeroSandbox is a collection of end-to-end automatic-differentiable models and analysis tools for aircraft design applications.
+This property of automatic-differentiability dramatically improves performance on large problems; **design problems with thousands or tens of thousands of decision variables solve in seconds on a laptop**.
+Using AeroSandbox, you can **simultaneously optimize an aircraft's aerodynamics, structures, propulsion, mission trajectory, stability, and more.**

-The 10-second elevator pitch: **In half a second, you can calculate not only the aerodynamic performance of an airplane, but also the sensitivity of aerodynamic performance with respect to an effectively-infinite number of design variables.** This can be used to perform gradient-based aircraft design optimization extremely quickly.
+AeroSandbox has powerful aerodynamics solvers written from the ground up, and AeroSandbox can also be used as a standalone aerodynamics solver if desired.
+Like other modules, these solvers are differentiable.
+Therefore, **in half a second, you can calculate not only the aerodynamic performance of an airplane, but also the sensitivity of aerodynamic performance with respect to an arbitary number of design variables.**

-Work in progress!
+AeroSandbox is a work in progress - expect bugs for the time being!

 ![VLM3 Image](media/images/vlm3_with_control_surfaces.png)
 *VLM3 simulation of a glider, aileron deflections of +-30°.
 Runtime of 0.35 sec on a typical laptop (i7-8750H).*